Areas of Service

 Drones

 From an economic perspective, the drone industry has massive potential in terms of giving a boost to other sectors by attracting significant global investments in India.
 The Unmanned Aircraft System (UAS) or the drone market in India is projected to yield a turnover of USD 1.8 billion by 2026 in light of the government approved Production Linked Incentive Scheme (PLI scheme) in India.
-This would be a massive increase, given that the drone manufacturing companies in India yield a turnover of approximately INR 80 crore (USD 10 million)1.
-Internationally, various predictions have estimated the drone market to grow from USD 13.9 billion in 2022 to USD 40.7 billion by 2026.2
+This would be a massive increase, given that the drone manufacturing companies in India yield a turnover of approximately INR 80 crore (USD 10 million)3.
+Internationally, various predictions have estimated the drone market to grow from USD 11.6 billion in 2022 to USD 23.0 billion by 2027.4 On June 24, 2023, Directorate General of Foreign Trade (DGFT) also amended the export rules, to enable made in India drones for exports in global markets.

 While the new rules have opened up the drone sector entirely to both domestic and global players, the work is far from finished.
 With the increasing number of stakeholders in the sector, new regulatory and security concerns will also arise, which will need to be evaluated by the participants.
 Having witnessed their use for food and healthcare deliveries, in agriculture, trials for drone taxis are also underway.

-The new law has restricted import of drones into India with certain exemptions for specific purposes although, it allows the import of drone components into India in compliance with the applicable regulations.
-Drone use in agriculture is also promoted through standard operating procedures issued for regulating drone application in the sector where drones are expected to play an increasingly important role in undertaking precision farming.3 Recently, the Indian Council of Medical Research (ICMR) has also released a guidance document for the adoption of drone use in healthcare sector which assists with the planning and execution of drone-based delivery of medical supplies.4
+The Government has restricted import of drones into India with certain exemptions for specific purposes although, it allows the import of drone components into India in compliance with the applicable regulations.
+Drone use in agriculture is also promoted through standard operating procedures issued for regulating drone application in the sector where drones are expected to play an increasingly important role in undertaking precision farming.5 Recently, the Indian Council of Medical Research (ICMR) has also released a guidance document for the adoption of drone use in healthcare sector which assists with the planning and execution of drone-based delivery of medical supplies.6

 With a boost to every industry that drones fly into, it becomes immensely important for the stakeholders to ensure compliance and be aware of not just drone-specific regulations, but all related sectors as well – including geospatial data laws, data protection, import/export regulations, and the general regulatory outlook prevailing in the country.